 For intermediates upward, the rest of the area is where most of the interest lies.
-From the top of the Alpha Button, useful traverses take you to the Quad, Goose and Summit - respectively the only four-seater chairlift in Scotland, a T-bar and a button lift.
-All serve lovely wide runs - The Goose's broad gully is probably Nevis's signature run and links into the narrower Allt Snechda gully to give a great, long cruise.
+From the top of the Alpha Button, useful traverses take you to the main area served by the Quad Chair, Goose T-bar and Summit Button - the former is Scotland's only four-seater chairlift.
+All serve lovely wide runs - The Goose's broad bowl is probably Nevis's signature run and links into the narrower Allt Snechda gully to give a great, long cruise.
 To skier's left, Sidewinder deserves a mention, zig-zagging across to the top of the quad; meanwhile, Far West goes exactly there, with some of the best views of Loch Eil.
 The blues off the summit button are Scotland's highest marked runs, and resemble an Alpine glacier area, often with excellent snow.
 Views toward Ben Nevis from Spectre are sensational.

 For experts, feast your eyes on the left half of the piste map.
 Warren's T-bar serves long, unpisted blacks, some susceptible to wind-scouring.
 However, it's the Back Corries where Nevis Range really comes into its own.
 If suitably equipped with avalanche gear, and snow conditions make it safe to do so, you can drop (usually literally, off cornices) from the aptly-named Lemming Ridge into a vast area of off-piste, with yellow itineraries for inspiration on the piste map.
 If the Braveheart Chair is open, nearly 600 vertical metres of lift-served powder may be available, after which you can traverse back around to the front of the mountain via the Rob Roy area.
-In good conditions, nowhere in Scotland, and few places in Europe, come close to the Back Corries for lift-assisted off-piste.
+In good conditions, nowhere in Scotland comes close to the Back Corries for lift-assisted off-piste.